Better Now (Collective Soul song)

 "Better Now" is a song by American alternative rock band Collective Soul, released as the second single off their sixth studio album, Youth (2004), on January 24, 2005.
 It was written by singer-guitarist Ed Roland and producer Dexter Green.
 The coda features a saxophone solo.
 In concert, this is replaced with a guitar solo.
 The radio edit version also includes a guitar solo.
+"Better Now" failed to chart on the US Billboard Hot 100 but peaked at number 17 on the Bubbling Under Hot 100 chart and entered the top 10 on the Adult Top 40 and Triple-A rankings.